tastymooncakes/VerifyBnB/README.md

 ## 💡 Solution

-DormProof creates **blockchain-verified receipts** for rental inspections:
+VerifyBnB creates **blockchain-verified receipts** for rental inspections:
 - Students upload photos at move-in and move-out
 - Each event is recorded as an **ERC-7053 commit** on Numbers Protocol
 - Creates immutable, timestamped proof that protects both parties